justinjee/proScatter/README.md

 --scale

 Scales both plot and output so that only the amino acids of interest are considered.
+Axes are in units of amino acids of interest (ex: 1st lysine, 2nd lysine, etc)

 --zoom=Prot1-Prot2